 And do you think only about yourself, or do you have the success of your employer on your mind?

-They try to understand all these things when asking you about your goals.
-They want to see if they can count with you in a long run, and if you can achieve your goals, helping them to achieve theirs.
+The HR managers try to understand all these things while asking you about your goals and dreams.
+They want to see if they can count with you in a long run, and if you can achieve your goals while helping them to achieve theirs.

-The answer depends on the position you apply for, the possibilities of career growth it offers, the plan they have with you, and the type of work–all of that has some impact on the goals you should refer to.
+The answer to this question depends on the position you apply for.
+The possibilities of career growth it offers, the plan they have with you, and the type of work–all of that has some impact on the goals you should refer to.
 We will have a look at different scenarios, and offer some general guidance.
 Let’s start!